Efficient Offline Reinforcement Learning: First Imitate, then Improve

 \section{Abstract}

-Recent work has demonstrated both benefits and limitations from using supervised approaches (without temporal-difference learning) for offline reinforcement learning.
-While off-policy reinforcement learning provides a promising approach for improving performance beyond supervised approaches, we observe that training is often inefficient and unstable due to temporal difference bootstrapping.
-In this paper we propose a best-of-both approach by first learning the behavior policy and critic with supervised learning, before improving with off-policy reinforcement learning.
-Specifically, we demonstrate improved efficiency by pre-training with a supervised Monte-Carlo value-error, making use of commonly neglected downstream information from the provided offline trajectories.
-We find that we are able to more than halve the training time of the considered offline algorithms on standard benchmarks, and surprisingly also achieve greater stability.
-We further build on the importance of having consistent policy and value functions to propose novel hybrid algorithms, TD3+BC+CQL and EDAC+BC, that regularize \textit{both} the actor and the critic towards the behavior policy.
-This helps to more reliably improve on the behavior policy when learning from limited human demonstrations.
-Code is available at: \url{https://github.com/AdamJelley/EfficientOfflineRL}
+Supervised imitation-based approaches are often favored over off-policy reinforcement learning approaches for learning policies offline, since their straightforward optimization objective makes them computationally efficient and stable to train.
+However, their performance is fundamentally limited by the behavior policy that collected the dataset.
+Off-policy reinforcement learning provides a promising approach for improving on the behavior policy, but training is often computationally inefficient and unstable due to temporal-difference bootstrapping.
+In this paper, we propose a best-of-both approach by pre-training with supervised learning before improving performance with off-policy reinforcement learning.
+Specifically, we demonstrate improved efficiency by pre-training an actor with behavior cloning and a critic with a supervised Monte-Carlo value error.
+We find that we are able to substantially improve the training time of popular off-policy algorithms on standard benchmarks, and also achieve greater stability.
+Code is available at: \url{https://github.com/AdamJelley/EfficientOfflineRL}.